Mohammad1745/cachifyjs/README.md

 ## Scenarios

 1. `Plain`: `CachifyJS` will try to get data from cache.
 If data found, no api call will be made.
 Otherwise, it will make the api call and return the response.
 The `cacheConfig` should look like,
     ```
     const cacheConfig = {
         key: `product/list?status=active`,
-       errorCallback: handleError
+        errorCallback: handleError,
+        lifetime: '30m'
     }
     ```
 2. `preSync`: `CachifyJS` will make the api call, cache the response and return the response.
    The `cacheConfig` should look like,
     ```
     const cacheConfig = {
        key: `product/list?status=active`,